outofcoffee/imposter/docs/index.md

 - **Embed** mocks within your tests (JVM or Node.js) to remove external dependencies.
 - Script **dynamic** responses using JavaScript, Groovy or Java.
 - **Capture** data from requests, then store it or return a **templated** response.
+- **Proxy** an existing endpoint to replay its responses as a mock.

 ## Getting started